 Dr. Baldwin’s publications include the book _Whose Acts of Peter?
 Text and Historical Context of the Acts of Peter_ (Mohr-Siebeck, 2005), which presents a novel thesis about the original historical context of the Latin Acts of Peter, an important early Christian narrative about Jesus’ chief disciple, the apostle Peter.
 Dr. Baldwin also serves as co-chair of the Redescribing Christian Origins Seminar in the Society of Biblical Literature and is an active member of the North American Association for the Study of Religion.
 Dr. Baldwin is competent to read a number of ancient languages including Greek and Hebrew (which he also teaches), Latin, and Ethiopic, and also has competency in several modern scholarly languages including French and German.

-Matthew Baldwin is married to MHU Professor of Psychology Dr. Yael Baldwin.
-Together they have two children, James (10) and Lena (13).
+Matthew Baldwin is married to retired MHU Professor of Psychology Dr. Yael Baldwin.
+Together they have two children, James and Lena.
 They live in Asheville, NC.